marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-directory-search.rst

   .. index:: module search path

-  This option specifies where to put .mod files for compiled modules.
+  This option specifies where to put :samp:`.mod` files for compiled modules.
   It is also added to the list of directories to searched by an ``USE`` statement.